A Guide To Calculating BTUs

 When it comes to your living room the look of your radiator is probably as (if not more) important as the heat output, but still, you want to get it right so you have a warm and inviting space in which to relax and entertain.

-So let’s say your living room has double glazed windows measuring 4m², wooden flooring, a heated room above it, two exterior walls with insulated brick cavity and the room dimensions are 5m (W) x 3m (H) x 5m (L).
+So let’s say your living room has double glazed windows measuring 4m², wooden flooring, a heated room above it, two exterior walls with an insulated brick cavity and the room dimensions are 5m (W) x 3m (H) x 5m (L).

 A room with these attributes and dimensions will require a BTU output of 7,200 – or 2,110 Watts – making the Milano Riso flat panel central inlet radiator a prime candidate for consideration.